Do you plan on adding some beach time to your Nice vacation? Then this overview of the best beaches in Nice is exactly what you need.

 Overall, the water quality increases as you go further from the port.

 The Blue Flag or Pavillon Blue doesn’t inform about the water quality directly but acts more as an indicator of the overall cleanliness of the beach based on the presence of bathrooms, garbage bins, and other criteria.
-In 2024, Blue Beach, Bambou Beach, Forum Beach, and Saint Hélène Beach have been awarded.
+In 2026, Castel Beach, Bambou Beach, Galion Beach, Forum Beach, Poincaré Beach, Carras Beach, and Saint Hélène Beach were awarded.

 Beach etiquette